lydavid/MusicSearch/README.md

 - Have a Pixel phone?
 Enable notification listener to record Now Playing history
 - Scrobbling to ListenBrainz?
 Enter your username to explore your listens
 - Customize the app's appearance with: Light/Dark theme, Material theme based on your wallpaper, or pick a custom color
-- An artist's discography is incomplete?
+- Is an artist's discography incomplete?
 Aliases missing?
 Other data missing?
-Contribute it to MusicBrainz: https://musicbrainz.org/
+Contribute it to MusicBrainz: https://musicbrainz.org

 See [all features here](./docs/all_features.md).